Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/converting.rst

 --------

 *******************************
-1. Keep your Computational Code
+1. Keep Your Computational Code
 *******************************

 Keep your regular nn.Module architecture